enplotz/fsinf-homepage/wp-content/plugins/bootstrap-admin/readme.txt

 * Styling is done using LESS.
 * Implements [chosen js](http://harvesthq.github.com/chosen/ "chosen js")

-In case you are having problems with the dropdowns in the administration area, you can disable chosen js.
-To do so, open the 'includes/config.php' file and set `define('BOOTSTRAP_ADMIN_CHOSEN_JS', '1');' from '1' to '0'.
+Note: chosen.js is disabled by default.
+To enable it, open the 'includes/config.php' file and set `define('BOOTSTRAP_ADMIN_CHOSEN_JS', '1');' from '1' to '0'.